raspberrypilearning/broadcasting-spells/en/step_8.md

 How will you expand your magical world?
 You could:
 + Add more characters
-+ Add different sound and graphics effects to the wand.
++ Add different sound and visual effects to the wand.
-+ Add more spells - you could make characters disappear and reappear with `hide`{:class="block3looks"} and `show`{:class="block3looks"}, apply graphic effects or turn them upside down.
++ Add more spells — you could make characters disappear and reappear with `hide`{:class="block3looks"} and `show`{:class="block3looks"}, apply visual effects or turn them upside down.

 ![A project with four sprites and added new pixelate spell buttons.](images/upgrade-step.png)

-Why not swap characters with a friend using the Scratch backpack or by downloading the sprite to a shared area.
+Why not swap characters with a friend?
+Use the Scratch backpack or download the sprite to a shared area.

 [[[scratch-backpack]]]